 We study how consumers interact with financial products and services to help identify potential problems in the marketplace and achieve better outcomes for all.
 Review our reports and analyses to help inform your decisions, policies, and practices.
 And, see reports that we periodically prepare about the CFPB.

-This report describes our fair lending activities in prioritization, supervision, enforcement, rulemaking, interagency coordination, and outreach for calendar year 2016.
+This report describes our fair lending activities in prioritization, supervision, enforcement, guidance and rulemaking, interagency coordination, and outreach for calendar year 2017.

 The financial report provides readers with the summary results of the BCFP’s operational activity and it is the principal statement of our accountability to the American people, the United States Congress, and the President of the United States.

 Spring 2018 Semi-Annual Report of the Bureau of Consumer Financial Protection

 The Bureau of Consumer Financial Protection released the findings of its assessment of the Remittance Rule.
 The report describes the Rule, the market, and the Bureau’s findings on the Rule’s effectiveness in meeting factors outlined in the Dodd-Frank Act.

 The Bureau of Consumer Financial Protection's 2019-2020 Sustainability Implementation Plan provides information on the Bureau’s efforts to improve efficiency in operations and contribute to federal sustainability goals.

 Consumer Financial Protection Bureau Independent Audit of Selected Operations and Budget, Fiscal Year 2017

 In accordance with the Dodd-Frank Act, the CFPB orders an annual independent audit of the operations and budget of the Bureau.
 The purpose of this audit is to provide objective analyses to improve program performance and operations, reduce costs, facilitate decision-making, and contribute to public accountability.